-Behind the radiator are two belts.
-The wide poly 'V' belt drives the fan, alternator, water pump and diesel pump.
-The smaller 'V' belt drives the air-conditioning compressor.
-The condition and tension of these belts should be checked at least every 100 hours.
+Behind this guard are various 'V' belts that drive the cooling air blower, alternator, compressor and the air conditioning compressor.
+The condition and tension of the belts should be checked at least every 100 hours.
 If a belt slips, it becomes glazed and will fail to drive correctly, even after it has been correctly re-tensioned.
 Should this occur then the belt and possibly the pulley will have to be replaced.